devrihan/Solubility-ML-Model/README.md

 # Solubility-ML-Model
-Machine learning model to determine solubility of different compounds
+Machine learning model to determine the solubility of different compounds